lipemat/advanced-sidebar-menu/readme.txt

 = How do you get the categories to display on single post pages? =

-There is a checkbox in the widget options as of version 3.2 that will display the same structure for the categories the post is in.
+There is a checkbox in the widget options that will display the same structure for the categories the post is in.

 = How do you edit the output or built in css? =